MarwanBit/cs2-infrastructure/docs/ARCHITECTURE.md

 ## 3. Core Components

-(List and briefly describe the main components of the system.
-For each, include its primary responsibility and key technologies used.)

 1. **cs2-webscraper-service:** A python based webscraper with rate-limiting which scrapes from **HLTV** and the **PandaScore API** in order to dump data into a relational PostgresSQL database, using **Dependency Injection** to ensure a modular design.
 2. **cs2-ml-pipeline-service:** An **Amazon Sagemake**r based **ETL pipeline** which takes match data from the relational database managed by the **cs2-webscraper-service** which extracts, transforms, performs feature engineering, trains, and deploys the relevant ML models (making sure the ML models pass accuracy constraints).
 The pipeline then dumps the model files into an S3 Bucket for model inference.
 3. **cs2-backend-service:** A **Django** server (which is deployed as serverless using EC2) which serves the model, alongside allowing access to matches, predictions, users, teams, etc.